What is a Giclee Print | Best for Photos & Art | FinerWorks

 Why Are Giclee Prints More Expensive

-Giclee prints are typically more expensive than other types of prints because they are produced using specialized equipment and materials, and require a high level of skill and expertise to produce.
-Here are some reasons why Giclee prints are more expensive than other types of prints:
+Giclee prints are typically more expensive than other types of prints because they are produced using specialized equipment and materials and require a high level of technical skill and expertise to produce accurately and consistently.
+Here are some detailed reasons why Giclee prints are more expensive than other types of prints:

 1. High-Quality Materials: Giclee prints are printed using archival quality inks that are designed to resist fading and yellowing over time, and are often printed on high-quality paper or canvas that is acid-free and pH neutral.
 These materials are more expensive than the materials used in other types of prints, such as posters or photographic prints.